Purdue-ISL/Purdue-ISL.github.io/README.md

 - Images and videos data are place under the `public` directory

 ## Public website deployment

+***Note:* Changes via GitHub's web editor should automatically trigger a recompilation and deploy (takes about 4 to 5 minutes).
+In case you do not see your updates, use the following instructions to trigger a manual update:**

 - Install nodeJS and npm (assuming Ubuntu 22.04):
     - `sudo apt update`
     - `sudo apt install nodejs npm`